cloudflare/workers-sdk/.changeset/odd-squids-fly.md

 "wrangler": minor
 ---

-Update R2 CreateBucket action to include the storage class in the request body.
+feat: update R2 CreateBucket action to include the storage class in the request body